UriyaHarpeness/guess-testing/README.md

   time has passed, call count limit is reached...
 * Allows getting information by coverage, return values, and exceptions.
 * Easily extendable.
+* Contains a string representation for the generators that fits `typing` and the builtin python types.
 * What more can I say?
 It's small, standalone, and can actually be of use.

 ## Documentation